taras-i-fedyk/lunch-places/README.md

 This is a compact Android app for finding nearby places where you can have lunch or something.
 You're free to perform the search by any text query.

-The app has been created to experiment with different technologies and as a final project for Harvard University’s CS50 course.
+The app has been created to experiment with different technologies and as a final project within Harvard University’s CS50 course.
 It's not for any distribution outside that context.

 ### Tech stack